- What is an electronic notary?

 - Will the Secretary of State notify me when I am authorized?

 Yes.
-You will receive an authorization certificate that specifies the technology that you selected.
+You will receive an authorization certificate.